-As parents, sometimes it’s easy to forget that active preschoolers — who run, climb, jump and quickly hop up after falling — aren’t as rough and tumble as their older siblings.
+It’s easy for parents to sometimes forget that active preschoolers — who run, climb, jump, and quickly hop up after falling — aren’t as rough and tumble as their older siblings.

-Kids this age are prone to nursemaid’s elbow, a partially dislocated elbow joint.
-The medical term for this is called a “radial head subluxation.”
+Kids this age are prone to nursemaid’s elbow, a partial dislocation of the elbow joint that happens when a ligament slips out of place near the elbow.
+The medical terms for this is “annular ligament displacement.”

-While a child with nursemaid’s elbow has some initial pain in the arm, the injury does not cause any long-term damage.
-At the doctor’s office, or in the emergency room, a medical professional can slip the bone back into place (usually without the need of any pain medications), causing symptoms to go away quickly.
+A child with nursemaid’s elbow has some initial pain in the arm, but the injury does not cause long-term damage.
+At the doctor’s office or in the emergency room, a medical professional can slip the ligament back into place (usually without the need for any pain medicines), ending the problem quickly.

-If not tight enough, the ligament may slip over the radial head and even tear.
-This causes the tip of the bone to move out of place, or subluxate.
+If it’s not tight enough, this ligament may slip over the radial head and even tear.
+The ligament also can then get trapped in the elbow joint.
 In some kids, this can happen very easily with just a small amount of force.

-Other actions can increase the risk of injury, such as:
+Other actions can increase the risk of nursemaid’s elbow, such as:

 - Pulling a child up by the hands.
 Pulling on hands or forearms can put stress on the elbows.
 Never pick up a toddler or infant by the hands or wrists.
 Lifting under the armpits is the safest way to lift a child.

 - Swinging a toddler by the arms.
-Any type of swinging by holding the hands or wrists can put stress on the elbow joint and should be avoided.
+Any type of swinging that involves holding the hands or wrists can put stress on the elbow joint and should be avoided.

 - Jerking a child’s arm.
-Pulling a toddler along while walking or quickly grabbing his or her hand can jerk the arm, causing the radial head to slip.
+Pulling a toddler along while walking or quickly grabbing his or her hand can jerk the arm, causing the annular ligament to slip.
 Remember to be gentle when taking a child by the hand.

 - Breaking a fall with the arm.
 The natural response to falling is outstretching an arm for protection.
-The elbow can overextend during this action, resulting in a slip of the radial head.
+The elbow can overextend during this action, resulting in a slip of the annular ligament.